 Also, the researchers found that sleeping on the left side seemed to improve the symptoms of gastric reflux.
 Sleeping on the right-hand side did not have the same effect.
 When we sleep on our right side, it appears the lower esophagus comes in closer contact with the stomach – facilitating acid reflux.

 So, if you’ve eaten too much dinner and you’re struggling to digest your food, dozing off on your left, or sleeping at an incline, could be helpful.
-Sleeping at an incline can cause its own set of back-aching problems so let’s learn how to do it properly.
+Sleeping at an incline can cause its own set of back problems, so let’s learn how to do it properly.

 How to Prop Yourself Up Safely in Bed